 2. Get Your PCS User ID and Password

 Go to any district school to obtain your user ID and password if you don’t have one for another child.
 Make sure to bring your government issued ID.

-Apply at reservation.pcsb.org during the application period.
-Choose up to three sites.
+Apply at reservation.pcsb.org.
+Choose up to two sites.
 School zone map.

 - Certificate of Eligibility (voucher)